8c6794b6/miniterion/README.md

 Miniterion is a lightweight Haskell cabal package containing utilities for writing benchmark codes.
-The package has an API subset of [`criterion`](criterion) package, so switching to other benchmark packages ([`criterion`](criterion), [`gauge`](gauge), and [`tasty-bench`](tasty-bench)) should be easily done.
+The package has an API subset of [`criterion`](criterion) package, so switching to other benchmarking packages ([`criterion`](criterion), [`gauge`](gauge), and [`tasty-bench`](tasty-bench)) should be easily done.

-As in `criterion`, the executable built with the `defaultMain` function supports selecting the running benchmarks with prefix match, case insensitive prefix match, substring match, or glob pattern match via the command line option.
+As in `criterion`, the executable built with the `defaultMain` supports selecting the running benchmarks with prefix match, case insensitive prefix match, substring match, or glob pattern match via the command line option.
 Invoke the benchmark executable with `--help` option to see other available options.